bnwaweru/RNASeq-Analysis/M-Jules/M-Jules-RNASeq-Analysis-Pipeline.md

 the genome out of a total of *148,198,381* total read that were taken as input for the sample.

-With de-duplication and normaisation for the same sample, only *6,455,030* reads mapped out of a total *8,463,694* reads that were taken as input.
+With de-duplication and normalization for the same sample, only *6,455,030* reads mapped out of a total *8,463,694* reads that were taken as input.